Episode - 9F12\\

 ** Homer and Tom's fight is taken from ''TheQuietMan'', complete with similar music.

 * SpecialGuest: Creator/PhilHartman as Football Commentator, Nelson's Dad, Tom, and the ''Tuesday Night Live'' Announcer

 * TaxonomicTermConfusion: Homer does this twice.
-He learns Pepe wrong constellation names and claims that Tom's correct explanation that dolphins are mammals is actually untrue.
+He teaches Pepe the wrong names for constellations and claims that Tom's correct explanation that dolphins are mammals is actually untrue.

-* UnintentionalPeriodPiece: By the TurnOfTheMillennium, 1-900-numbers fell out of fashion, so this episode's B-plot may seem alien to those who didn't grow up in TheEighties and TheNineties.
+* UnintentionalPeriodPiece: By the TurnOfTheMillennium, 1-900-numbers fell out of fashion, so this episode's B-plot may seem alien to those who were too young to remember when they were popular.

 * WhatCouldHaveBeen: TomCruise was supposed to play Tom.